DevJorgeRafael/DevJorgeRafael/README.md

 <h3 align="left">Hi 👋!
-My name is Jorge Rafael and I'm a Software Engineering Student, from Ecuador</h3>
+My name is Jorge Rafael and I'm a Software Engineer, from Ecuador</h3>

 ###